celinedurniak/V20Diffraction/README.md

 But here, in order to be able to use Python3 as well, we will create a conda environment using [`uproot`](https://github.com/scikit-hep/uproot#compressed-objects-in-root-files).
 These instructions can be used to install on MacOS, Linux and Windows.
-Windows' support is the reason why we are going to use `uproot` instead of the ROOT conda package, which is not available on Windows.
+Windows' support is the reason why we are going to use `uproot` (version 4 at least) instead of the ROOT conda package, which is not available on Windows.

 Here are the steps to follow: